-Having tipped the Blancos to lift the trophy in September, Al Hain-Cole is sticking to his guns after Monday's draw paired them with Schalke
+Having tipped los Blancos to lift the trophy in September, our tipster, Al Hain-Cole, is sticking to his guns after Monday's draw paired them with German side Schalke

 The Gunners’ comeuppance for failing to avoid defeat against Napoli on matchday six is the nightmare draw of Bayern Munich in the last 16, which leaves them as considerable 40/1 (41.00) outsiders with BetVictor to end their hunt for Europe’s most prestigious title next May.